Potential Financial Steps for T-Mobile Employees in January

 Net worth = what you owe - what you owe.

-Some people claim it’s more important to grow income.
+Some people focus on growing income.
 Why sweat the small stuff when you can spend that time to earn more?

-Others say it’s better to spend less.
+Others try to spend less.
 How much can you really impact your income?

 This is crucial!
 It’s empowering - and shocking - to see how much impact small changes can have.

-For instance, I have multiple clients who own real estate and were charging below market rent.
-Raising rent $200 a month and earning an 8% return on investments might result in an extra:
+For instance, multiple clients owned real estate and charged below market rent.
+Raising rent $200 a month and earning an 7% return on investments might result in an extra:

-My family and I used a template to forecast our net worth every January 1st.
+My family and I used a template to forecast our net worth each January.
 I don’t budget.
-However, I consider forecasting the the most important part of financial planning.
+However, I consider forecasting the most important part of financial planning.

-The episode after Net Worth in the Financial Independence Course is devoted to helping people Forecast their Potential.
-Sign up!
-There’s no cost and you can cancel at any time.
+The episode after Net Worth in the Financial Independence Course is devoted to helping people Forecast The Potential.
+You may be less behind than you think!

 4. Evaluate Mega Roth